CZ-NIC/knot/doc/reference.rst

 ---

 An ordered list of :ref:`reference<key_id>`\ s to TSIG keys.
 The query must match one of them.
-Empty value means that transaction authentication is not used.
+Not setting this configuration item means that transaction authentication is not used.

 *Default:* not set